xpilot-project/docs/docs/xplane-crash.md

 # X-Plane Quit Unexpectedly
-If X-Plane quits unexpectedly (known as a "Crash to Desktop" or CTD), the last line in the `Log.txt` will usually indicate what caused the application to crash.
-If xPilot caused X-Plane to crash, the last line in the `Log.txt` will end with `--=={This application has crashed because of the plugin: xPilot}==--`
+In the event of an unexpected quit or crash (referred to as a "Crash to Desktop" or CTD) in X-Plane, you can refer to the `Log.txt` file to determine the cause.
+The last line of the `Log.txt` will typically indicate the reason for the crash.
+If xPilot is responsible for the crash, the last line will end with `--=={This application has crashed because of the plugin: xPilot}==--`.

-The `Log.txt` is overwritten each time you restart X-Plane, so it's important to save a copy of it before you restart X-Plane.
+Please note that the `Log.txt` file is overwritten each time you restart X-Plane.
+Therefore, it is crucial to make a copy of the `Log.txt` before restarting X-Plane if you wish to analyze the crash.

-X-Plane will also usually create a crash report in `Output/crash_reports`.

-It's very important that you include both the crash report and the `Log.txt` when reporting a crash.
-Without this information, it's impossible to know what caused X-Plane to crash.
+Additionally, X-Plane often generates crash reports in the `Output/crash_reports` directory.
+When reporting a crash, it is essential to include both the crash report and the `Log.txt` file.
+This information is vital for identifying the cause of the crash.